CBenoit/radix-sort-project-utbm-lo27/README.md

 ## Introduction

-This software provides a radix sort library.
+This software provides a radix sort library and a command line interface to test it.

 ## Authors